Vice Squad: Back to "old school punk"

 2008 was spent recording the album, Fairground for the Demented which was shelved as the band decided the finished collection of songs did not represent the 'Old School' punk sound that the band wanted to achieve.
 This collection of songs is currently released in digital form with retailers such as iTunes and Napster.
 The gritty punk style was eventually realised in 2009 when Vice Squad released the London Underground album which was co-produced by Bond and Rooney.
 Released on their own Last Rockers Label, London Underground has received rave reviews on the Studs And Punks website and songs such as "Punx United", "Old Skool" and "Sniffing Glue" form a major part of the band's live show.

 Vice Squad returned to America in 2009 on an 18 date tour of the western states promoting London Underground with the American drummer Nick Manning, and Wayne Cotton on Bass (Ex Stuntface bass / front man) with support from The Lower Class Brats.

 The album Punk Rock Radio was released in 2011.

 In 2014, the album Cardboard Country was completed and released on the band's own Last Rockers Records label.
 The album was funded on with via the band's first ever PledgeMusic campaign.
 The first 500 copies of the album came with a 6 track EP.

 During 2018, the band started recording the album, Battle of Britain.
 Six singles/EPs were released prior to the album's release, including two versions of Ignored To Death.

 On 11 April 2020, due to the lockdown in the UK, The Beki and Lumpy Show was launched on Facebook, featuring Beki and Paul, with videos, chat and quizzes, broadcasting every Saturday evening.
 The album Battle of Britain was released in October by Last Rockers and Cargo Records.

+On 30 January 2024, original drummer Shane Baldwin died.
+He had been ill and largely immobile for a few years, after suffering a bad fall which saw his body rapidly deteriorate.
+Despite this, his death was still unexpected.
+The cause of death was heart failure.